 “Yeah, I get cramps but nothing like that.”

 “A hot water bottle usually does me.”

 I felt like I was on hallucinogens.
-I’m thirty goddamn years old, I have good friends who I talk very progressively and openly with – how the shit had this not come up??
+I was thirty goddamn years old, I have good friends who I talk very progressively and openly with – how the shit had this not come up?

 But that’s just it.
 We’re taught early that we shouldn’t talk about it, and then even if we learn better, we think we don’t have to because our experience is universal.
 We nudge each other companionably while we pass around the tampons but we forget to actually talk about the shit we go through, even in safe spaces.

 The crux of the matter is this: if we talked as frankly about periods as we do the common cold, I would have been at the doctor a freaking decade ago.